 David Anderson/David Anderson

-Baseball fans can get a behind-the-scenes look at the home of the Brewers with Miller Park Tours .
+Baseball fans can get a behind-the-scenes look at the home of the Brewers with American Family Field Tours .
 Join a limited number of visitors for a tour including the dugout, press box, Bob Uecker's broadcast booth, the luxury suite level and the visiting clubhouse.

 No trip to this destination is complete without a visit to the Milwaukee Art Museum , where you can wander among four floors filled with artworks from antiquity to the present, including one of the largest collections of works by Wisconsin native Georgia O'Keefe.
 The museum offers drop-in activities to make your visit fun and interactive for the whole family.